wp-plugins/custom-post-type-ui/readme.txt

 = How can I add custom meta boxes to my custom post types? =

-The Custom Field Template plugin does a great job at creating custom meta boxes and fully supports custom post types: http://wordpress.org/extend/plugins/custom-field-template/
+The More Fields plugin does a great job at creating custom meta boxes and fully supports custom post types: http://wordpress.org/extend/plugins/more-fields/

 = I changed my custom post type name and now I can't get to my posts =